Mohayemin/param-diff/README.md

 The tool generates a CSV file with columns  `Commit SHA`, `Java File`, `Old function signature`, `New function signature`.

 # How to run
 ParamDiff is an executable jar file that requires Java 12.
-[Click here to download it](https://github.com/Mohayemin/param-diff/releases/download/v1.0/ParamDiff.jar).
+Download the latest version of the tool from the [release page](https://github.com/Mohayemin/param-diff/releases).
 This can be run with `java -jar` command.
 Here is an example:
 ```
 java -jar ParamDiff.jar -url https://github.com/seaswalker/spring-analysis
 ```